Electric discharge: Applications

 The properties and effects of electric discharges are useful over a wide range of magnitudes.
 Tiny pulses of current are used to detect ionizing radiation in a Geiger–Müller tube.
-A low steady current can be used to illustrate the spectrum of gases in a gas-filled tube.
+A low steady current can illustrate the gas spectrum in a gas-filled tube.
 A neon lamp is an example of a gas-discharge lamp, useful both for illumination and as a voltage regulator.
 A flashtube generates a short pulse of intense light useful for photography by sending a heavy current through a gas arc discharge.
 Corona discharges are used in photocopiers.

 Electric discharges can convey substantial energy to the electrodes at the ends of the discharge.
 A spark gap is used in internal combustion engines to ignite the fuel/air mixture on every power stroke.
 Spark gaps are also used to switch heavy currents in a Marx generator and to protect electrical apparatus.
-In electric discharge machining, multiple tiny electric arcs are used to erode a conductive workpiece to a finished shape.
-Arc welding is used to assemble heavy steel structures, where the base metal is heated to melting by the heat of the arc.
-An electric arc furnace sustains arc currents of tens of thousands of amperes and is used for steelmaking and production of alloys and other products.
+In electric discharge machining, multiple tiny electric arcs erode a conductive workpiece to a finished shape.
+Arc welding is used to assemble heavy steel structures, where the base metal is heated to melting by the arc's heat.
+An electric arc furnace sustains arc currents of tens of thousands of amperes and is used for steelmaking and the production of alloys and other products.